About Penn and Associates, Inc.

 respondents the precise informational needs of our clients.
 Clear

-understandable survey questions encourage and motivates
+understandable survey questions encourage and motivate respondents

-respondents to complete interviews.
+to complete interviews.

 Methods: Penn and Associates provide both qualitative and